3ofcoins/vendorificator/README.md

    a Git remote
  * `vendor push` will push all vendor branches, tags, and notes to a Git remote
- * `vendor diff` will show the differences between vendor module's pristine branch and curent work tree
+ * `vendor diff` will show a `git diff` of vendor module's files between vendor module's pristine branch and current work tree
  * `vendor log` will show a `git log` of all changes made to a particular vendor module's files that are not in module's pristine branch